An engineer, an AI robot, and a business professional gather around a map on a flat rock, planning an ascent to the peak

 Plan forward, don't measure backward.
 Landmark looks at past evidence.
 Summit looks ahead: what can this team do today, and what could it do with different composition?

-No external dependencies.
-Summit uses only Map data and a team roster.
-No GitHub App, no webhooks, no LLM calls.
-It runs locally, instantly, deterministically.
+No external dependencies required.
+Core Summit uses only Map data and a team roster.
+The --evidenced and --outcomes flags are opt-in enhancements that read Map's activity layer; without them Summit runs fully locally, instantly, deterministically.

 Capability, not performance.
 Summit describes what a team can do based on its skill profile — not how well it's doing it.
 A planning tool, not a monitoring tool.